madebykind/madebykind-v3/content/blog/building-a-more-sustainable-future.md

 ## Serve static HTML

-Most websites will use a content management system (CMS) to allow non-technical team members to make content changes.
+Most websites will use a content management system (<span class="smcp">CMS</span>) to allow non-technical team members to make content changes.

 This is extremely useful but, when also used to serve the website, it means that the content database is queried each time a page is loaded, adding to the energy usage.